Balancing Independence And Partnership

 • Companionship goals are ones that help partners connect emotionally.
 This may involve prioritizing shared rituals or experiences that infuse the partnership with meaning, such as regular date nights, traveling, or volunteering together.

-The importance of communication
+Communication matters: The importance of communication

 Communication is another cornerstone of a healthy partnership.
 In addition to communicating about the everyday details and decisions that govern the life you share, consider making time for deeper, more intimate conversations that help you and your partner better understand each other.

-Not only can this foster the development of an intuition about each other’s needs and desires, it may help mitigate the boredom or stagnancy that can occur when couples fall into routine patterns and cease to engage deeply with one another.
+Not only can this foster the development of an intuition about each other’s needs and desires, but it may also help mitigate the boredom or stagnancy that can occur when couples fall into routine patterns and cease to engage deeply with one another.

 Getty/MoMo Productions